A low-energy limit of Yang-Mills theory on de Sitter space: Conclusions

-An important consequence of our considerations has been to highlight the role of the Gauss law constraint \eqref{ordinary-Gauss-Law} and, in particular, when it can and cannot be imposed.
+An important consequence of our considerations has been to highlight the role of the Gauss law constraint \eqref{Gauss-law} and, in particular, when it can and cannot be imposed.
 This is directly related to the choices of boundary conditions (see e.g. \cite{Bal}).
-In our case, the framing over the boundary introduces non-dynamical degrees of freedom, and na\"ive imposition of constraints such as the Gauss law \eqref{ordinary-Gauss-Law} leads to the loss of these data.
-Our resolution to this problem was to pair the constraints with these non-dynamical degrees of freedom.
-Regardless, our work motivates the need for a deeper understanding of the relationships in Yang--Mills theory between framing of bundles, allowed variations, constraints, and beyond.
+In our case, the framing over the boundary introduces non-dynamical degrees of freedom, and na\"ive imposition of constraints such as the Gauss law \eqref{Gauss-law} leads to the loss of these data.
+Our resolution to this problem was to pair the constraints with these non-dynamical degrees of freedom, motivated both by a variational (Lagrangian) and symplectic geometry (Hamiltonian) approach to Yang--Mills theory.
+Our work motivates the need for a deeper understanding of the relationships in Yang--Mills theory between framing of bundles, allowed variations, constraints, and beyond, and some directions we are currently exploring, alongside the non-trivial holonomy case mentioned above, are questions relating to framing over more general submanifolds of temporal boundaries and how this relates both to the formalism of the relaxed Gauss law \eqref{relaxed-Gauss-law}, and adiabatic limits presented in this paper.
+Finally, although our focus has been on de Sitter space (and ultimately the cylinder $\Ical\times S^3$), the formulation we have discussed here is applicable to a variety of other examples by framing over a temporal boundary.
+For example, a simple generalization of our results would apply to any spacetime with conformal structure of the form $I\times\Sigma$ with $I\subset\R$ a timelike interval, and $\Sigma$ a spacelike closed manifold, by introducing a framing over $\pa I\times\Sigma$.

 {\bf Acknowledgements}

 This work was partially supported by the Deutsche Forschungsgemeinschaft grant LE~838/19.
 E\c SK gratefully acknowledges the support of the Riemann Fellowship at Leibniz Universit\"at Hannover, and also the Research Fund of the Middle East Technical University, Project Number: DOSAP-B-105-2021-10763.